ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

     * **dl_lidarrgb** This package receives a L3CAM socket data and publishes a rgb image topic.

-    * **dl_lrgb_ymdhmsz**  This folder is composed of three packages which  save the image, lidar and radar  in  a yyMMdd-hhmmsszz format respectivelly.
+    * **dl_lrgb_ymdhmsz**  This folder is composed of three packages which  save the image, lidar and radar data in  a yyMMdd-hhmmsszz format respectivelly.